kyuhee1011/studying-VScode-shortcut/README.md

 # studying-VScode-shortcut

-This app is a quiz app that helps a player memorize the most common keyboard shortcuts to use the Visual Studio code smoothly with all other programming.
+This app is a quiz app that helps a player memorize the most common keyboard shortcuts to use on the Visual Studio code smoothly with all other programming.

 ## Features